HomeProductivitycamscanner

 Is CamScanner free to use on Android?

-Yes, the core scanning, batch capture, and PDF export are all free.
-The catch is a small watermark on exported pages and a few advanced features locked behind a subscription.
-For personal notes and receipts the free tier is plenty, but client facing documents may push you toward premium to remove the watermark.
+Yes.
+The core scanning, batch capture, and PDF export are all free.
+The catches are a small watermark on exported pages and a handful of features, including most text recognition, gated behind a subscription.
+For personal notes and receipts the free tier is plenty.
+Client facing documents are where the watermark starts to push you toward paying.

 How do I remove the CamScanner watermark?